nadamaher1/Fraud_Detection-/README.md

 ---

 ### **Phase 7: Model Validation**
-**What we did**: Thoroughly tested each model on the validation set to choose the best one
+**What we did**: Each model will be tested on the validation set, and the prepared script will be used to select the best one.

 **Evaluation Metrics**:
 - **Accuracy**: Overall correctness